jhauberg/dledger/MANUAL.md

 2020/08/28 AAPL (x 4/3)  # 4-to-3 => position up by 3 shares
 ```

-*Note that share redemption for cash should not be accounted for, as it is not considered a dividend.*
+<sup>\*A cash distribution as a result of share redemption should not be accounted for as a dividend transaction, as it is not considered a dividend distribution.</sup>

 ##### Reverse splits